QUIJOTE-TFGI polarization calibration -- Ground characterization and on-sky validation with Tau A and the Moon

 We extend our analysis using on-sky observations of Tau A and the Moon to further assess polarization efficiency, responsivity calibration, long-term responsivity stability, and polarization angle.
 We observe responsivity variations by up to a factor of $\sim$1.5 over a three-month period.
 Nevertheless, inter-channel responsivity ratios remain stable within each dataset, suggesting that a common system component may be driving these changes.

 In particular, the Moon observations provide an independent check on the instrumental polarization calibration.
-By assuming a fixed polarization efficiency from Tau A, we estimate the effective refraction index of the Moon at 31\,GHz to be $n_{\rm{Moon}} = 1.209 \pm 0.007\, \text{(stat)}\,\pm0.005\,\text{(sys)}$, consistent with limb-weighted emission dominated by uppermost surface layer and previous measurement.
+By assuming a fixed polarization efficiency from Tau A, we estimate the effective refraction index of the Moon at 31\,GHz to be $n_{\rm{Moon}} = 1.209 \pm 0.007\, \text{(stat)}\,\pm0.009\,\text{(sys)}$, consistent with limb-weighted emission dominated by uppermost surface layer and previous measurement.
 This result aligns with previous findings that the apparent dielectric constant can vary significantly with surface roughness, reinforcing the Moon’s utility as a polarization calibrator at microwave frequencies.

 This work highlights the need for implementing a real-time system to monitor responsivity in conjunction with calibrator observations.
+This conclusion is motivated by the observed temporal variability of calibration parameters during commissioning, which demonstrates that continuous monitoring would be necessary to track and correct such effects in real time.
 Following the example of the MFI, we will install an internal diode calibrator to sample responsivity every 30 seconds.
 This system will provide relative responsivity calibration for tracking stability, while absolute calibration will continue to rely on astrophysical sources, such as Tau A. The new diode system will enhance the mitigation of systematics, yielding more robust polarization angle determination and improved temporal stability of the instrument’s response.